5/14/2025

 Richard Lowenthal

-Yeah, I think, well, there's certainly a number of payers that we're still working with.
-We do have the contract with Zinc, but we're still working with Caremark and Aetna to cover NEFE under that agreement.
+Yeah.
+I think, well, there's certainly a number of payers that we're still working with.
+We do have the contract with Zinc, but we're still working with Caremark and Aetna to cover NEFI under that agreement.
 So that's obviously a big insurer that we're still working with to get final agreement on.
 We're also working with Prime and other Blue Cross companies, of course, to get agreement with a lot of them.
 We do have some Blue Cross companies already covering.
 We generally have a scorecard on our website, so it's fairly transparent as to who's covering and who's still pending coverage.
-But again, even Caremark right now is accepting PAs and approving at a very high percentage, as I said, in the upper range of the 60 to 80%, I mentioned.
-So they are very quickly approving of prior authorizations, but they are still requiring a prior authorization for NEFE at this point.
+But again, even Caremark right now is accepting PAs and approving at a very high percentage, as I said, in the upper range of the 60 to 80% I mentioned.
+So they are very, very quickly approving of prior authorizations, but they are still requiring a prior authorization for NEFI at this point.
 But we are trying to work through that.
-So those are some of the bigger ones that we wanna try to get across finish line to get towards that 80% coverage.
+So those are some of the bigger ones that we want to try to get across the finish line to get towards that 80% coverage.
 But in general, with prior authorization, we're already above 90%.
-There's only a handful of companies that are actually blocking NEFE right now.
-So that's actually
+There's only handful of companies that are actually blocking Nephi right now.

 speaker